Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink a cup of Lady´s Mantle tea several times a day between meals.
-Average daily dose of 5 to 10g of the drug.
+Tea: Drink a cup of lady’s mantle tea several times a day between meals.
+Average daily dose of 5g to 10g of the drug.

 Preparation of a tea

-Pour 150ml of boiling water over 1 to 2g finely chopped Lady´s Mantle herb and then strain after 10 minutes.
+Pour 150 ml of boiling water over 1 to 2g finely chopped lady’s mantle herb and strain after 10 minutes.

 Notes

-A visit to the doctor is recommended after 3 to 4 days of persistent diarrhoea.
-Currently there is no experience available for its use during pregnancy and breast-feeding as well as for use in children under 12 years old.
+A visit to the doctor is recommended after 3 to 4 days of persistent diarrhea.
+Currently, there are no safety studies available for its use during pregnancy and lactation, or in children under 12 years of age.

 Side effects